 What is a Community Health Center?

 Health centers are community-based and patient-directed organizations that deliver comprehensive, culturally competent, high-quality primary health care services.
 Health centers also provide access to pharmacy, mental health, substance use disorder (SUD), and oral health services in areas where economic, geographic, or cultural barriers limit access to affordable health care services.
 Health centers deliver care to the Nation’s most vulnerable individuals and families, including people experiencing homelessness, agricultural workers, residents of public housing, and the Nation’s veterans.
-Health Center Program fundamentals:
+Health Center Program fundamentals include:

-• Deliver high quality, culturally competent, comprehensive primary care, as well as supportive services that promote access to health care such as health education, translation, and transportation.
+Deliver high quality, culturally competent, comprehensive primary care, as well as supportive services that promote access to health care such as health education, translation, and transportation.

-• Provide services regardless of patients’ ability to pay and charge for services on a sliding fee scale.
+Provide services regardless of patients’ ability to pay and charge for services on a sliding fee scale.

-• Operate autonomous community-based organizations under the direction of patient-majority governing boards.
+Operate autonomous community-based organizations under the direction of patient-majority governing boards.

-• Develop systems of patient-centered and integrated care that respond to the unique needs of diverse medically underserved areas and populations.
+Develop systems of patient-centered and integrated care that respond to the unique needs of diverse medically underserved areas and populations.

-• Meet stringent administrative, clinical, and financial requirements.
+Meet stringent administrative, clinical, and financial requirements.

-What is the Association for Utah Community Health
+Association for Utah Community Health Overview

-For over 30 years, The Association for Utah Community Health (AUCH) has represented Utah's Health Centers and
+For over 30 years, the Association for Utah Community Health (AUCH) has represented Utah's health centers and

 their patients.
-As the Primary Care Association (PCA) in the state, we provide over 15,000 hours of training and
+As the Primary Care Association (PCA) in the state, AUCH provides more than 15,000 hours of training and

-technical assistance to 14 Health Centers as well as our affiliate members each year.
+technical assistance to 14 health centers and five affiliate members each year.

-Additional information can be found on the AUCH website AUCH: Association for Utah Community Health - Home
+Additional information can be found at www.auch.org.

-Utah Healthcare Coalitions
+Utah Regional Healthcare Coalitions

 Overview

-Healthcare Coalitions (HCCs) are a network of individual health care and responder organizations that have come together to coordinate and prepare for emergencies and disaster events.
-Membership is based by region and can include hospitals, emergency medical services (EMS), emergency management, public health, behavioral health, and ancillary healthcare providers (including Community Health Centers).
+Healthcare Coalitions (HCCs) are networks of individual health care and responder organizations that coordinate and prepare for emergencies and disaster events.
+Membership is based by region and can include hospitals, emergency medical services (EMS), emergency management, public health, behavioral health, and ancillary healthcare providers (including health centers).
 The strength of HCCs is that they reflect the unique needs and characteristics of each local jurisdiction.
 1

 History

-The origination of health care coalitions, and the associated Hospital Preparedness Program (HPP), can be traced back to the events of September 11, 2001, and the subsequent anthrax attacks later that same year.
+The origin of health care coalitions, and the associated Hospital Preparedness Program (HPP), can be traced back to the events of September 11, 2001, and the anthrax attacks later the same year.
 These events highlighted the lack of preparedness for bioterrorist attacks in the U.S. In 2002, to address these gaps at the hospital level, the HPP was created.
-This new Federal program provided funding to states to build capacity around activities associated with decontamination, pharmaceutical caches, hospital bed surge capacity, and training.
+This new Federal program provided funding to states to build capacity around bioterrorism response activities associated with decontamination, pharmaceutical caches, hospital bed surge capacity, and training.

 In 2004, the emphasis of the program shifted to an all-hazards approach and put a greater emphasis on health care providers to demonstrate their ability to perform functions associated with all types of responses.

 Today, health care coalitions continue to function with an emphasis on an all-hazards approach.
-Over the years, the primary activities and membership has evolved, but the core mission has remained the same: to enable the health care delivery system to save lives during emergencies and disaster events that exceed the day-to-day capacity and capability of existing health and emergency response systems.
+Over the years, the primary activities and membership have evolved, but the core mission has remained the same: to enable the health care delivery system to save lives during emergencies and disaster events that exceed the day-to-day capacity and capability of existing health and emergency response systems.

 Response Functions